actility/Fuota-doc/src/Overview/readme.md

 - Generation of Smart Delta firmware patches
 - Encryption and electronic signature of firmware updates and patches

-The ThingPark FUOTA is a standalone application server that interacts with ThingPark LoRaWAN® network server to control end devices, set of end devices, multicast groups, regions and campaigns.
+ThingPark FUOTA is a standalone application server that interacts with ThingPark LoRaWAN® network server to control end devices, set of end devices, multicast groups, regions and campaigns.

-Subscribers interact with ThingPark FUOTA server through a Web User Interface that allows to easily create and manage update campaigns.
+Subscribers interact with ThingPark FUOTA server through a Web User Interface that allows easy creation and management of campaigns.
 All operations are also available via API, refer to FUOTA API description for more details.

 The figure below illustrates the various objects managed by ThingPark